 ‘We send out an ad and hope you see it’, this way of thinking still thrives in a lot of organizations but it’s just not effective anymore.
 What companies need is interactive marketing, campaigns that result in a two-way dialogue with the consumer.

-Interactive marketing involves initiatives triggered by a customers’ behavior.
+The best interactive advertising campaigns involve initiatives triggered by a customers’ behavior.
 That is why this approach is sometimes called “trigger marketing”.

 How Interactive Marketing Campaigns Work: